 The woman in the visitor’s center told me she was walking her granddaughter around the property on a day that it was closed to non-employees, and when they passed Edith’s house, her granddaughter pointed to an upstairs window and asked, “I thought you said no one lived here—why is that little girl up there?”
 The woman looked up and saw Edith, as well.
 She told me that concerned visitors often stop into the center to report a little girl who seems to be lost—always with the same description.
 At one point a man from the state came through to take interior tax photos of all the properties, and Edith showed up in the background of many (who do I have to bribe to pull those from the archives?!)

 I went back to the house, sat on the porch, hit record on my phone’s video setting, and invited Edith to come closer and sit near me so we could chat.
 Since February 19 just recently passed, I sang her happy birthday, then I asked her who made her white dress and what her bedroom looks like, if she’s lonely or if she has any friends with her, what games she likes to play, and what her daddy Peter was like.
 She seemed very shy (I could tell she was hiding so I asked if she liked playing peek-a-boo), but I felt her closeness in my own exhaustion (the building energy of a spirit generally saps me of my own).
 I didn’t end up catching anything on audio, but I get the sense Edith was happy (and maybe a little overwhelmed) to have someone acknowledge her so directly.

 I can relate, Edie babe.
-Until next week, fellow cemetery lovers!
+Until next Sunday, fellow taphophiles!